edryukai/leetcode/lessons/bst_bit.md

 # Balanced BST / Segment Tree / BIT

+## Operations involving a lot of insertion/deletion AND search
+* **Logic**: BST supports O(log n) insertion/deletion and O(log n) for search
+* Balanced BST (along with BIT/ST) should often come to mind when data involves a lot of insertion and search ops

-## Count of smaller/larger numbers after self
+## Count of smaller/larger numbers after self (data follows some ordering)
 * **Logic**: Some ordering of elements to the right or left of a given value can be computed using BST, BIT, ST etc. So if we build a BST/ST out of given data, we can answer questions regarding range data.
 * BIT/ST are particularly useful when underlying data is subject to change
 * Questions that are similar: